AlexBocken/muccadoro/README.md

 The first positional argument is the amount of minutes one pomodoro should take (default:
 25).
 If you want 20-minute pomodoros, use `muccadoro 20`, for example.
 The program exits after four pomodoros have been completed and a longer break should be taken.

+If two positional arguments are given, if the second argument is `f` it executes the script as a productive free time pomodoro.
+This results in a different tempfile if you want to display your cummuluative time for finished pomodoros before everything get's saved to the specified log file.
+See my `getpomminutes` and `getpomftminutes` in [dotfiles](https://github.com/AlexBocken/dotfiles) if you want to understand the usefulness of this second flag further.

 ### Saving summaries to a file